DannyCooper/customizer-helper/README.md

 require get_template_directory() . '/inc/customizer-helper/customizer-helper-settings.php';
 ```

 Once you have done that you can edit `customizer-helping-settings.php` to create your own settings.

 The example file is heavily documented to show you how panels, sections and settings work.
 Working examples of each setting type are also included.

+The first of each panel, section and setting are documented to show the default values from WordPress' API.

+## Inspiration

+This class was inspired by @devinsays [customizer-library](https://github.com/devinsays/customizer-library) and is intended to be a slimmed down version of what he started.

+## Setting Types

+Text
+Upload
+Image
+URL
+Color
+Checkbox
+Select
+Radio
+Textarea
+Range

+## Panels

+## Sections

+## Setting

+### Text